savitagup/901NodeIntro-1/Labs/Ch02-fundamentals/1modules/README.md

     ```

 1. Now create subtract and multiple functions and call those as well.

+###  Practice with a constructor functions & classes

+1. Create a module / file called constructor-band.js
+    * which allows you to create a new band by pasing in a name (string) and an array of band members (strings).

+    Scroll down for hint and to continue:

+    ```javascript

+        function Band(name, members) {
+            this.name = name;
+            this.members = members;
+        }
+    ```

+1. Add a prototype functions for memberCount to returns the number of members.
+Like this:

+    ```javascript
+        Band.prototype.memberCount = function() {
+            return this.members.length;
+        }
+    ```

+1. Add another prototype function for hasMember which uses Arrays.prototype.includes to see if the array contains the passed in string name.
+Check MDN if you need help: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/includes

+1. Create a call-band.js file which uses the bands.js module, create

 1. Mark your work as complete and the work on the bonus

 ## Bonus

-1. Create a shape area calculator that has methods for calculating area of a circle given a radios, are a of a square given a side, and area of a triangle given base and height.
+1. Create a shape area calculator that has methods for calculating area of a circle given a radius, area of a square given a side, and area of a triangle given base and height.
 Require and use your calculator module.